First known patient reinfected with South Africa coronavirus variant is in critical condition

 The unknowns about the variants — and the possibility that the virus can continue to mutate — has alarmed officials, who advise people to maintain distancing to limit the spread of the contagious variant.

-More cases of the mutation have been identified in the United States, Anthony S. Fauci, the nation’s highest-ranking infectious-diseases doctor, told CNN’s Wolf Blitzer, meaning the variant could become a main source of infection in the country.
+More cases of the mutation have been identified in the United States, Anthony S. Fauci, the nation’s highest-ranking infectious-disease doctor, told CNN’s Wolf Blitzer, meaning the variant could become a main source of infection in the country.

 “If it becomes dominant, the experience of our colleagues in South Africa indicates that even if you’ve been infected with the original virus, that there is a very high rate of reinfection to the point where previous infection does not seem to protect you against reinfection,” he said.
 “That gets to the point that we’ve said over and over again, vaccination is very important.”